Nishantyadav1512/Access-atlas/deployment_guide.md

 ## Troubleshooting

 - **CORS Issues**: Ensure `CLIENT_URL` in backend env variables matches your Vercel frontend URL exactly (no trailing slash).
-- **Puppeteer/Lighthouse failures**: Check the Render logs.
-The Dockerfile is designed to handle this, but ensure your service has enough memory (Standard plan is recommended for Chrome, but Free might work for light testing).
+- **Puppeteer/Lighthouse failures**: If the scanner fails, Render's Node environment might be missing system libraries.
+Using Docker (as originally planned) fixes this, but you can also look into adding "Puppeteer Buildpacks" if you want to stay on Node.